The Ice Cream Face Cream

 • Important: This formula is simple, but it does need proper heat and high-speed blending.
 Soy lecithin can form a false emulsion, where the cream looks blended at first but separates on the skin or in the jar.
 Use a stick blender or strong milk frother - a spoon or fork won’t do it.

 • For scent, add a few drops of your favourite smelling essential oil.
+(Avoid any citrus oils for the face, as they can make skin more sensitive to sunlight).

 • If the cream looks thick but separates into droplets or feels sticky on skin, it may not have been heated or blended enough.
+To save it reheat the whole thing and blend again.
+Keep blending with a stick/soup blender until a smooth emulsion forms - may take a few minutes but it'll work :)

 • You may find it easier to clean equipment with paper and cloth than hot water, since the oil clings.
 Some prefer to wipe oily tools with a paper towel first, then wash with hot soapy water.